10.3. Filtering: removing artifacts in BPM and WPM

 plt.xlim(325, 425)

-Now, it is possible to perform a filtering for WPM method, but it is necessary to discretize the refraction index, since the computing time in WPM is proportional to the number of refraction indexes at each iteration.
+Now, it is possible to perform a filtering for WPM method, but it is necessary to discretize the refractive index, since the computing time in WPM is proportional to the number of refractive indexes at each iteration.

 [16]: